pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 ---
 title: Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots
-summary: Learn how to back up TiDB cluster data across multiple Kubernetes to S3 based on EBS volume snapshots using BR Federation Manager.
+summary: Learn how to back up TiDB cluster data across multiple Kubernetes to S3 based on EBS volume snapshots using BR Federation.
 ---

 # Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots

 This document describes how to back up the data of a TiDB cluster deployed across multiple AWS Kubernetes to AWS storage using EBS volume snapshots.

-The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in BR Federation Manager and TiDB Operator.
+The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in [BR Federation](volume-snapshot-backup-restore-across-multiple-kubernetes.md#architecture-of-br-federation) and TiDB Operator.
 For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) is used to get the backup data of the TiDB cluster, and then send the data to the AWS storage.
 BR stands for Backup & Restore, which is a command-line tool for distributed backup and recovery of the TiDB cluster data.

 ## Usage scenarios